gtbuddy/magazine/README.md

-# Blogit (beta)
+# Magazine (beta)

-Blogit is a flexible blogging solution for Rails apps.
+Magazine is a flexible blogging solution for Rails apps.
 It:

 * Is Rack based;
 * Is a complete MVC solution based on Rails engines;